-The Childcare of Trinity Lutheran Church/School does not exceed a maximum capacity of more than 102 children at any given time in its Childcare.
-The Little Lambs Room admits children ages 6 weeks through 24 months and has a maximum capacity of 16 children at any given time.
+The Childcare of Trinity Lutheran Church/School does not exceed a maximum capacity of more than 110 children at any given time in its Childcare.
+The Little Lambs Room admits children ages 6 weeks through 12 months and has a maximum capacity of 8 children at any given time.
+The Happy Hearts Room admits children ages 13 months through 24 months and has a maximum capacity of 8 children at any given time.
 The Rainbow Room admits children age 2 years and has a maximum capacity of 12 children at any given time.
-The Butterfly Room admits children age 3 years and has a maximum capacity of 17 children at any given time.
-The SonShine Room admits children ages 4 and 5 years and has a maximum capacity of 21 children.
+The Butterfly Room admits children age 3 years and has a maximum capacity of 20 children at any given time.
+The SonShine Room admits children ages 4 and 5 years and has a maximum capacity of 26 children.
 School Age Care admits children ages 5-12 yrs. and has no more than 36 children in a group.
 Our facility is open from 6:30 am through 6:00 pm Monday through Friday except major holidays.